Ambros94/steam/README.md

 python storehouse.py
 ```

-If you want to generate authentication codes and use steampy as steam desktop authenticator
+If you want to generate authentication codes and use pysteam as steam desktop authenticator
 then fill required secrets in `desktop_authenticator.py` file.
 The `desktop_authenticator.py` file contains examples of generating such one time codes/